-Scenario: You are considering using a piece of evidence from a different context.
+Scenario: You are considering using a piece of evidence.

-To be useful in your situation, what kinds of questions should you ask about the evidence?
+To be useful in your situation, what kinds of questions are you asking about the evidence?

 USABILITY OF EVIDENCE - 2 CONSIDERATIONS:

 - Applicability refers to the feasibility of an innovation in a particular setting - Is it possible to implement it in your country? - 2.
 Transferability refers to the generalizability of an innovation - If relevant to your context, is it likely to generate the same impact in your setting?